melange-re/melange-re.github.io/blog/posts/dune-universal-libraries-preview.md

 - defined in different directories;
 - `(copy_files ..)` from one of the directories into the other, duplicating shared modules.
-    - Modules with the same name and different implementations, specifc to each directory.
+    - Modules with the same name and different implementations, specific to each directory.

 ```clj
 ;; native/dune